ConversaSpain: Program for Auxiliares de Conversación in Spanish Public Schools

 Schools in Spain: Basic Information for Auxiliares de Conversación

-As previously mentioned, participants may find themselves in Elementary, Middle or High Schools.
+As previously mentioned, participants may find themselves in Infantil, Elementary School, High Schools, or Vocational Colleges.
 During the application process, candidates are asked for their preferences in terms of both age and level of teaching.
-While these requests cannot be guaranteed, ConversaSpain does its upmost to take all requests into consideration.
+While these requests cannot be guaranteed, ConversaSpain does its utmost to take all requests into consideration.

 Structure of Schools in Spain